-There are 3 programs specializing in Superhero/Marvel/DC.
-In addition, there are 45 programs offering superhero/marvel/dc as an activity.
+There are 25 programs offering superhero/marvel/dc as an activity.
 Use the filters to narrow by age and program type, then click on matched programs to see daily activities, dates, rates and registration information.

 What are the fees to attend Fantasy and superhero camps?

-Fees for Fantasy and superhero camps range from $100 to $415 per program (program types and lengths vary).
+Fees for programs offering superhero/marvel/dc as an activity range from $150 to $7,775 per program (program types and lengths vary).
 Use the filters here to narrow programs by age and type.

 Where can parents meet with Fantasy and superhero camps?

 Meet with program directors and staff at the Our Kids Camp & Program Expo.
 The Expo is held annually in February, and is a fun and informative day for parents, kids, and teens.
 Find event details and free tickets here.